Microsoft/azure-docs.pt-pt/articles/machine-learning/service/tutorial-deploy-models-with-aml.md

 with open("myenv.yml", "w") as f:
     f.write(myenv.serialize_to_string())
 ```
-Examine o conteúdo do `myenv.yml` arquivo:
+Examine o conteúdo do arquivo de `myenv.yml`:

 ```python
 with open("myenv.yml", "r") as f: